Navigation

 Audio By Carbonatix

-The arty parties draw thousands of people looking to shop, eat, browse galleries and immerse themselves in the arts scene of the Art District on Santa Fe, the River North Art District (RiNo), Tennyson Street Cultural District, 40 West Arts District in Lakewood and more.
+First Friday events draw thousands of people looking to shop, eat, browse galleries and immerse themselves in the arts scene of the Art District on Santa Fe, the River North Art District (RiNo), Tennyson Street Cultural District, 40 West Arts District in Lakewood and more.

-What is First Friday in Denver?
+What is the First Friday Art Walk in Denver?

 First Friday is a largely unofficial event celebrating community, culture and art on the first Friday of every month.
 Thousands come to the metro area's art districts to view art, visit galleries, meet artists and browse street vendors selling handmade wares and food.